MicrosoftDocs/azure-stack-docs/AKS-Hybrid/support-policies.md

 ## Unsupported alpha and beta Kubernetes features

-AKS hybris only supports stable and beta features within the upstream Kubernetes project.
+AKS hybrid only supports stable and beta features within the upstream Kubernetes project.
 Unless otherwise documented, AKS hybrid doesn't support any alpha feature that is available in the upstream Kubernetes project.

 ## Preview features or feature flags